 Nearly all hospitals in Austria are connected to the e-card system.
 They use the so called VDAS (Insured Data Query Service).
 Using this service hospitals get online information from the e-card system about a patient’s insurance status which results in a high increase of quality for patients as well as for the hospital administration.
 The Medication Approval Service is also used by hospitals.

 With the so called electronic temporary disability report a standardized procedure was introduced for all insurance institutions.
 Instead of a paper based process the temporary disability report is transmitted directly from the physicians‘ software via the e-card infrastructure to insurance institutions.
 The patient gets an Austrian-wide standardized certification for the employer.
 The advantages of this service are a fast and secure transmission without losing time, less administrative effort and a standardized certificate for all patients.

-This service ensures the electronic administration of the total prescription process:
+The electronic communication service ensures the electronic administration of the total prescription process: